 - Liaise with local schools to access their facilities to download/distribute results, if there is a change of location for distribution post on the centre's website. - A member of centre staff will be trained on all aspects of post-results services to be able to facilitate.

-2. SENDCo extended absence at key points in the exam cycle
+2. SENDCo extended absence at a critical stage of the exam cycle

 Key tasks required in the management and administration of the access arrangements process within the exam cycle not undertaken including: